CPCA Change FAQs

 If you meet the determined performance standard on the CPC Assessment (CPCA), you don’t need to do anything in addition to the current CPC requirements (which are 60 Class A, 40 Class B—note that

 extra Class A over the required 60 count towards the 40 Class B requirement, and 4 Core Modules).
 You will not need to take another assessment for up to eight more years.
-Get your personalized CPC timeline using the CPC Calculator.
+Enter your NBCRNA login credentials to get your personalized CPC timeline using the CPC Timeline.

 Q Where will I take the CPC Assessment?For the CPCA starting in 2020, the NBCRNA Board of Directors moved to offer CRNAs the choice of taking the CPCA either from the comfort of their own home or place of their choosing, or at a testing center.
 This provides the flexibility to select the setting that works best for you to minimize travel time and time away from practice, while reducing related costs.